totallynotdavid/megaloader/docs/megaloader/guide/advanced-usage.md

----
-title: Advanced patterns
-description: Batch processing, caching, deduplication, and complex workflows
-outline: [2, 3]
-prev:
-  text: "Download implementations"
-  link: "/core/downloads"
-next:
-  text: "API reference"
-  link: "/core/api"
----

-# Advanced patterns
+# Advanced usage

 Beyond basic extraction and downloading, here are patterns for production environments and complex workflows.

 ## Batch processing multiple URLs